 We will soon know which one is true.
 I am making my bet on 2.
 There are persuasive arguments for 1, but when you read these bear in mind that there is a lot of money at stake as Altcoins battle to take over the pole position from Bitcoin and as incumbents fight the narrative that the current payment rails will be disrupted.

 2017 was the year that Bitcoin became an asset (one leg of the stool) and 2018 is the year when the other leg (means of exchange) gets built onto the Bitcoin stool.

 We should be looking at the Rest not the West for this disruption.

-Most people are looking in the wrong place for this disruption – it will happen first among the “next billion” consumers entering the global middle class from the Rest of the World, from places such as China, India and Africa..
-In those countries, most employment is in the small businesses who are most motivated to take bitcoin because the 3 big problems described above are an existential risk for them
+Most people are looking in the wrong place for this disruption – it may happen first among the “next billion” consumers entering the global middle class from the Rest of the World, from places such as China, India and Africa..
+In those countries, most employment is in the small businesses who are most motivated to take bitcoin because the 3 big problems described above are an existential risk for them.